 - The Board of Directors may make technical amendments to correct citations of state and federal law by a majority vote of the Board of Directors.

-- Amendments passed by the Members in accordance with this chapter shall be certified by the Secretary following the vote and shall take effect at the beginning of the day following their passage.
+- Amendments passed by the Members in accordance with this article shall be certified by the Secretary following the vote and shall take effect at the beginning of the day following their passage.

 The parliamentary authority used for OSFCI meetings shall be Robert's Rules of Order, Newly Revised, except as otherwise stated in these Bylaws.